United States presidential elections in Virginia

 Following is a table of United States presidential elections in Virginia, ordered by year.
 Since its admission to statehood in 1788, Virginia has participated in every U.S. presidential election except the election of 1864 during the American Civil War, when the state had seceded to join the Confederacy, and the election of 1868, when the state was undergoing Reconstruction.

-As of 2022, it is the only state of the former Confederacy to vote reliably democratic.
+As of 2024, it is the only state of the former Confederacy to vote reliably Democratic, having done so in every election since 2008.
+It was carried by a Democratic nominee who lost the popular vote in 2024.

 Winners of the state are in bold.
 The shading refers to the state winner, and not the national winner.

 Elections from 1864 to present

 Election of 1860

 The election of 1860 was a complex realigning election in which the breakdown of the previous two-party alignment culminated in four parties each competing for influence in different parts of the country.
-The result of the election, with the victory of an ardent opponent of slavery, spurred the secession of eleven states, including Virginia, and brought about the American Civil War.
+The victory by an ardent opponent of slavery spurred the secession of eleven states, including Virginia, and brought about the American Civil War.

 Elections from 1828 to 1856

 Election of 1824

 The election of 1824 was a complex realigning election following the collapse of the prevailing Democratic-Republican Party, resulting in four different candidates each claiming to carry the banner of the party, and competing for influence in different parts of the country.
 The election was the only one in history to be decided by the House of Representatives under the provisions of the Twelfth Amendment to the United States Constitution after no candidate secured a majority of the electoral vote.
-It was also the only presidential election in which the candidate who received a plurality of electoral votes (Andrew Jackson) did not become President, a source of great bitterness for Jackson and his supporters, who proclaimed the election of Adams a corrupt bargain.
+It was also the first presidential election in which the candidate who received a plurality of electoral votes (Andrew Jackson) did not become president, a source of great bitterness for Jackson and his supporters, who proclaimed the election of Adams a corrupt bargain.

 Elections from 1788-89 to 1820

 In the election of 1820, incumbent President James Monroe ran effectively unopposed, winning all 25 of Virginia's electoral votes, and all electoral votes nationwide except one vote in New Hampshire.
-To the extent that a popular vote was held, it was primarily directed to filling the office of Vice President.
+To the extent that a popular vote was held, it was primarily directed to filling the office of vice president.